jeremydumalig/WebScraping/README.md

 # Web Scraping

-*This project scrapes from NBA.com, ESPN.com, WNBA.com, and Basketball-Reference.com and exports data as a csv.
-Chromedriver ins.
+*This project scrapes from NBA.com, ESPN.com, WNBA.com, and Basketball-Reference.com and exports data as a csv, using a ChromeDriver.
 The full project can be found [here](https://jeremydumalig.com/web-scraping/).*

 *Packages/Libraries Used : BeautifulSoup, selenium, pandas*